CarstenKarbach/VoBox/README.md

 ```

 Send this file to your mobile device and open it with VoBox.
 You can import it in two modes:
-- as new dictionary: a new dictionary is created with the imported words
+- `as new dictionary` a new dictionary is created with the imported words
-- merge into dictionary: choose an existing dictionary and add new words into it
+- `merge into dictionary` choose an existing dictionary and add new words into it

 An example dictionary to import can be found here: [de_en.csv](docs/example_dictionaries/de_en.csv)